While we all love to look at our Phalaenopsis orchid, few of us are aware of exactly how to look after one to ensure it continues to thrive.

-As a Phalaenopsis owner, you’ll soon see that these plants absolutely love living on the windowsill.
+As a Phalaenopsis owner, you’ll soon see that these flowers absolutely love living on the windowsill.
 This gives them constant access to light and moisture; two things they need the most.

 To check your orchid is getting enough sunlight, look at the leaves.
 Bright green leaves are the sign of a healthy Phalaenopsis while dark green indicates too little light and reddish-green too much light.

 Your Phalaenopsis will grow one or two new leaves every year.
 Once this has taken place – normally during spring – a bloom spike will emerge beneath the second or third leaf from the top.

 At this time you may want to move the plant away from direct sunlight to encourage flowering.
 Humid positions are still the most favourable though so dont put it completely in the dark.

 Many of us think that orchids must be watered several times a week as they’re native to tropical rainforests but actually if you water your orchid too often the roots will die.

 Instead, give your Phalaenopsis a sprinkling every 5-12 days depending on the time of year (more often in summer and less frequently in winter).

 It is highly recommended that you purchase specialised orchid food to keep your Phalaenopsis fit and healthy.
 This will ensure your plant is getting the nutrients and vitamins it needs and will prolong its life while also making its petals more vibrant.

 You don’t need to use orchid feeds all year round though and most advise you to apply them just once or twice a year and not during the winter months when growth slows anyway.
 These feeds usually work as drip feeders which provide a continuous supply of nutrients over a long time frame.